-This PIRMP has been prepared to address the specific requirements of the Protection of the Environment Operations (General) Regulation (clause 98B).
+This PIRMP has been prepared to address the specific requirements of the POEO (G) Regulation (clause 130).

-Table 1 outlines the structure of the PIRMP, as per the requirements of the POEO Act and the POEO (General) Regulation.
+Table 1 outlines the structure of the PIRMP, as per the requirements of the POEO Act (section 153) and the POEO (G) Regulation (Part 4).